 The best news I heard on Wednesday was that Ghana had lost the bid to host the 2017 African Cup of Nations.
 The best thing that happened was that for the first time since the World Cup mess, I wasn’t the only one who cheered when the news broke.

 Ghana lost out to Gabon.
 People took to social media to express their delight over the loss.
-Thanks were given to God for not giving officials the opportunity to swindle the state.
+Praise was given to God for not giving officials the opportunity to swindle the state.
 People wondered what possessed the government to even bid when it could not provide 24 hours of power.

 Refreshing to hear that Ghana missed out on the 2017 Afcon hosting rights.